simletpierreco-arch0/AquaAssist-Hdml/README.md

 ## Architecture

-Three pieces, one deploy:
+Four pieces, one deploy:

 - **`app.py`** — Flask backend.
-Serves the static frontend, exposes a small JSON API, holds the Gemini chat sessions, and talks to Gemini + (optionally) ElevenLabs.
+Serves the static frontend, exposes a small JSON API, and owns the CSV "database" (reports, outages, notify signups, tips) plus the ElevenLabs TTS proxy.
+- **`agent.py`** — the AI orchestration layer.
+Builds and runs the AquaAssist conversational agent using **LangChain + LangGraph**, with **Pinecone** as the vector store behind a genuine retrieval-augmented-generation (RAG) tool over the FAQ knowledge base.
+See "How the assistant is grounded" below for the full picture.
 - **`index.html` / `app.js` / `style.css`** — a single-page frontend with no
   build step (plain `fetch` + DOM, Leaflet from a CDN for maps).
 One page serves two audiences: